-one-on-one is defined in the Automated Student Information System as follows: "Teacher meets with an individual student or small group of students on an individualized basis within a traditional classroom but not as a co- teacher."
-In class one- on-one is also known as, " support facilitation ," or " inclusion teaching " in accordance with s.
-1003.03(5), F.S. in accordance with the IEP, the required certification is visually impaired.
-If in class one-on- one is provided to address a student's hearing impairment in accordance with the IEP, the required certification is hearing impaired.
+or small group of students on an individualized basis within a traditional classroom but not as a co- teacher."
+In class one- on-one is also known as, "support facilitation," or "inclusion teaching" in accordance with s.
+1003.03(5), F.S. the IEP, the required certification is hearing impaired.
 If consultation is provided to address a student's dual sensory impairment, see Section 4 for the applicable certifications.
-If in class one-on-one is being provided by an occupational or physical therapist, or speech-language pathologist, see Section 4 for applicable credential.
-ESE teacher is not required to meet HQT requirements since this teacher is not providing instruction for the Grades K-12 core academic subject.
-6. Grades K- 12 education and ESE One teacher serves as both the Grades PreK to 12 education teacher and the ESE teacher to provide the specially- designed instruction as identified on the students' IEPs.
-The teacher must meet certification requirements in accordance with the Grades K-12 education course number.
+If in class one- on-one is being provided by an occupational or physical therapist, or speech-language pathologist, see Section 4 for applicable credential.
+6. Grades K to 12 general education and ESE One teacher serves as both the Grades K to 12 general education teacher and the ESE teacher to provide the specially-designed instruction as identified on the students' IEPs.
+The teacher must meet certification requirements in accordance with the Grades K to 12 general education course number.
 AND The teacher must meet certification requirements for the applicable ESE course number.
 The teacher must meet HQT requirements for the core academic subject.
 Additionally the level of instruction, not the grade level of the students, determines the HQT requirements for the ESE course.
 If the level of instruction provided to the students is at K-6, the teacher must meet the HQT requirements for elementary education.
 If the level of instruction provided to the students is at the grade 7-12 level, the teacher must meet the HQT requirements for the appropriate secondary core academic subject area (e.g., English).
 7. ESE (7700, 7800, 7900 series) One teacher (ESE) is providing instruction.
 ESE teacher must meet certification requirements for the applicable ESE course number.
 The teacher must meet HQT requirements for the core academic subject.
 Additionally the level of instruction, not the grade level of the students, determines the HQT requirements for the ESE course.
 If the level of instruction provided to the students is at K-6, the teacher must meet the HQT requirements for elementary education.
-If the level of instruction provided to the students is at the grade 7-12 level, the teacher must meet the HQT requirements for the appropriate secondary core academic subject area (e.g., English). -- --- --- --- --
+If the level of instruction provided to the students is at the grade 7-12 level, the teacher must meet the HQT requirements for the appropriate secondary core academic subject area (e.g., English).